-- Longevity risk is mitigated by use of reinsurance and are monitored against the latest external industry data, emerging trends and likely or possible future trends.
-The Company monitors exposure to longevity risk and any associated capital implications for its annuity business. - Expense risk is primarily managed through the assessment of profitability and frequent monitoring of expense levels.
+- Longevity risk is mitigated by use of reinsurance and monitored against the latest external industry data, emerging trends and likely or possible future trends.
+The Company monitors exposure to longevity risk and any associated capital implications for its annuity business. - Persistency risk is managed through frequent monitoring of Company experience, and benchmarked against local market information.
+Generally, persistency risk arises from customers lapsing their policies earlier than has been assumed or more customers ceasing to pay regular premiums than has been assumed.
+The Company also implements specific initiatives to improve the retention of policies which may otherwise lapse. - Expense risk is primarily managed through the assessment of profitability and frequent monitoring of expense levels.

-Implementation of the risk mitigation techniques are discussed and then approved via the Company's governance forums (e.g. Asset and Liability Committee ("ALCO")), with ongoing effectiveness being monitored as part of 'business as usual' management information, the Group-wide Business Standards attestation process, and periodic Internal Audit reviews, significant findings from which are reported to the Audit Committee.
+Implementation of the risk mitigation techniques are discussed and then approved via the Company's governance forums (e.g. Assets and Liabilities Committee ("ALCO")), with ongoing effectiveness being monitored as part of 'business as usual' management information, the Group-wide Business Standards attestation process, and periodic Internal Audit reviews, significant findings from which are reported to the Audit Committee.

 The Company's policy on underwriting risks is to avoid concentrations of risk exposure.
 Underwriting concentration risk is a reflection of too little diversification within or across underwriting risk types.
-The Company avoids significant concentrations of underwriting risk through its scale and concentration risk limits.
-Risk transfer solutions, primarily through reinsurance, are employed to transfer risks that the Company does not wish to retain due to the presence of single large exposures, accumulations, or limited internal expertise to the external market
+The Company avoids significant concentrations of underwriting risk through its scale, diversity of product lines and concentration risk limits.
+Risk transfer solutions, primarily through reinsurance, are employed to transfer risks that the Company does not wish to retain, due to the presence of single large exposures, accumulations, or limited internal expertise to the external market